Oshryh/EasyMoq/README.md

 }
 ```

-So, in this example we had only 1 class/interface in each constructor, but many times we have 10 or 20, especially when using IOC.
+So, in this example we had only 1 class/interface in each constructor, but many times we have 10 or 20, especially when using IOC, and this tool saves a lot of code, which later also needs to be maintained.
-This tiny, simple to use, and very configurable tool, saves many lines of code, make your tests more flexable and durable (cause you don't have to fix all the tests becuase you just added a ILogger or IMonitor to some constructor) amd makes life easier.

 ## More examples and documentation will come soon :)